Welcome to my detailed list of things you should know before visiting New Zealand with kids.

 On arrival, you’ll need to show a return flight ticket or show evidence where you intend to go next.

-Please make sure you also have a travel insurance for any health or other travel related issues.
+Please make sure you also have travel insurance for any health or other travel-related issues.
 Be sure to read my post How To Buy The Best Family Travel Insurance.

 Book Your Accommodation In Advance